William Sindall plc v Cambridgeshire CC: Judgment

-Hoffmann LJ said that section 2(1) is concerned with the ‘damage flowing from having entered into the contract, while section 2(2) is concerned with damage caused by the property not being what it was represented to be.’
+Hoffmann LJ said that section 2(1) is concerned with the "damage flowing from having entered into the contract, while section 2(2) is concerned with damage caused by the property not being what it was represented to be".
 The point of s 2(2) is to have a different effect to s 2(1), so that representors are not unfairly oppressed when someone gets out of a bargain after a little misrepresentation.
 In this case he would have exercised discretion under s 2(2) so as to prevent William Sindall plc escaping from a bad bargain.

-Evans LJ noted the loss would be very great to the Council because now the land was worth a fraction of the purchase price plus interest, as well as it having to repeat the tendering process.
+Evans LJ noted that the loss would be very great to the Council because the land was now worth only a fraction of the purchase price plus interest, as well as it having to repeat the tendering process.